-Jacob Lawrence - Painter
+Jacob Lawrence, Painter

 Raised in Harlem, Jacob Lawrence grew up attending museums and participating in art workshops.
-In 1937 he enrolled at the American Artists School in New York on scholarship and by the time he graduated, had already crafted his own personal style of modernism, depicting African-American life in vivid color.
+In 1937 he enrolled at the American Artists School in New York on scholarship and by the time he graduated, he had already crafted his own personal style of modernism, depicting African American life in vivid color.
 By the age of 25, he became nationally famous for his Migration Series (1941) and after serving in World War II, produced the War Series (1946), thus establishing himself as the most famous black painter of the 20th century.

 After suffering from a period of depression in the late 1940s, Lawrence turned his efforts to teaching and accepted a position at the University of Washington, where he would teach for 15 years.
 He also spent his time working on commissioned paintings and contributing works to nonprofits like the Children's Defense Fund and the NAACP.

-Lorna Simpson - Photographer
+Lorna Simpson, Photographer